 This course introduces the concept of pre-selecting objects before any command is activated.
 Students explore several ways to select one or more objects, as well as how to work with the grips or squares that appear on top of the selected entities.
 They learn how to perform basic functions using grips, or more specific editing tasks determined by the type of object selected.

 This course presents how AutoCAD drawings are organized using Layers, a digital version of transparent sheets and the most productive way to work.
-Students learn why drawing objects should be placed on individual layers and are then exposed to the process of creating new layers and assigning and managing properties, as well as moving existing objects between different layers.
+Students learn why drawing objects should be placed on individual layers and are then exposed to the process of creating new layers, assigning and managing properties, as well as moving existing objects between different layers.

 This course continues to discuss how to manage layers inside AutoCAD.
 Students learn how to set different layer states by picking associated objects, as well as how to lock layers to preserve the objects that reside on them.
 Additional functions are presented to help manage the list of layer names, select just the objects that reside on a layer and adjust layers to meet specific standards.